 - Do they need a list post on where to find the best of something?

 - Could they benefit from an interview with a top dog in your industry?

 - Maybe it’s just a simple top tips post.

 As I said above, people need to find value in a blog post.
 Value is the whole reason for writing it in the first place.

 Adding value to your blog posts also gives readers a reason to trust your business by proving that you know what you’re talking about and have their interests in mind.

-Blogs also allow for a discussion between you and your readers by asking questions and then interacting with readers through the comments section.
-Reader comments can help you gear your marketing and products toward what your audience really needs or their pain points.
+Blog posts also allow for a discussion between you and your readers by asking questions and then interacting with your readers in the comments.

 So now it’s time to answer some of these questions to help you narrow down what your first blog post should be about: